One Contractor’s Journey Toward a Stronger Team

 Support Career Training and Certifications

 As rewarding as the tutoring experience has been, Fancher knows he is going to have to continue to be proactive about providing other unique avenues of support to his non-English-speaking team members.
 “I encourage all my guys to go for their NALP certifications, and I offer to pay the cost to take the tests.”
 He says this simple gesture has dramatically changed his crews’ perceptions of their roles, and of the industry.
 It has also helped to increase their buy-in.
 “We’re always following up with them, asking them how things are going and what we can do to make our training process even better.”
 Because Fancher’s crews know their feedback is valued, they embrace the open-door policy he fosters.
 “I always reinforce that none of us are the smartest guys in the room,” he shares.
 “It’s all about the team.”

 Interested in strengthening your multilingual team’s communication and buy-in?
 Here are two good places to start:

 This unique platform allows you to choose the one-to-one learning option that works best for you and your organization.
 You get to pick the instructor, determine the schedule, and set the budget.

-Find highly-qualified freelancers to help you tackle some of the most complex projects and the provide innovative approaches to some of the most persistent challenges in your landscape contracting business.
+Find highly qualified freelancers to help you tackle some of the most complex projects and provide innovative approaches to some of the most persistent challenges in your landscape contracting business.